TheHeliPilot/CppGame/README.md

 ## Setup
 1. Ensure that both `server.exe` and `client.exe` are in the same network. (localhost, I did not make the network changable by parameters)
-2. Run `server.lnk` and `client.lnk`, or run BIGame with true/false for server/client parameters. (only 1 client can connect!)
+2. Run BIGame with true/false for server/client parameters. (only 1 client can connect!)

 ## Dependencies
 - SDL graphics library